 We must take action to mitigate the corrosive effects of disinformation on social media.
 With the great benefit of increased interconnectivity, we must ensure that social media companies find ways to keep their platforms safe, while at the same time protecting our freedom of speech.

 Traditional farming in New Mexico, as a way of life, is in grave danger of being lost.
-The move to agribusiness and the many barriers to young people to enter the agriculture sector has meant that the average age of traditional farmers is over 60.
+The move to agribusiness and the many barriers to young people entering the agriculture sector has meant that the average age of traditional farmers is over 60.